mozilla/nunjucks/docs/templating.md

 ### int

 Convert the value into an integer.
-If the conversion doesn’t work it will return 0.
-You can override this default using the first parameter.
-You can also override the default base (10) in the second parameter, which handles input with prefixes such as 0b, 0o and 0x for bases 2, 8 and 16 respectively.
-The base is ignored for decimal numbers and non-string values.
+If the conversion fails 0 is returned.

 **Input**